-Did you know you can climb iron stairs right up into the iconic Eiffel Tower?
+Did you know you can climb the Eiffel Tower, going up iron stairs right up into the middle of this iconic landmark?
 On previous visits we had taken the elevator, which whisks you up to the two view levels.
 On our last visit, we decided to try something different and take the stairs.
 This proved to be a fun decision!

 The Eiffel Tower is much more massive in person than I had imagined from photos.
 The four feet are planted firmly in the ground and far apart.
 Standing under the tower, you can see the first level where there’s a restaurant protected by a plexiglass wall.

 Notice the Complicated Design of the Eiffel Tower

 What’s great about walking up is that you can see the tower up close and personal and stop as often as you want (or whenever you need to catch your breath).
 The design is complicated and intricate, far more than it appears from a distance.
 The metal is held together with more than 2 million rivets.
 These metal pieces, each so small, work together to hold up the massive structure.
 And it’s been standing since 1889, when it was presented to France for the one hundredth anniversary of the French Revolution.
 A section of the original staircase from 1889 is preserved.